xitu/inline-module/README.md

 </script>
 ```

-**Note：inline-module scripte muse be setup before all module scripts and after all inline-module scripts in this mode.**
+**Note：inline-module script muse be setup before all module scripts and after all inline-module scripts in this mode.**

 3. Use setup and external importmap.